fabiolamariapina/100-days-of-code/log.md

 What I focused on today:

 - Continued working on Daily News application.
 I decided to experiment with React Hooks since the way I have done forms before was not working.
 This is only my second time working with them, but it has been intersting seeing how they can build a search bar that works with a third party API.
 This article "https://www.freecodecamp.org/news/how-to-build-a-movie-search-app-using-react-hooks-24eb72ddfaf7/" is really hammering in the concepts for me.

+# Day 52: March 8, 2021

+**Thoughts**
+If there is one thing I am learning from this experience, is that I cannot ode everyday for at least 30 minutes.
+On most days after work, i just want to forget my professional life and not code.
+I would rather use that time to foster my interests and relationships.
+In sum, it really showed me how much I value work-life balance anf taking breaks.

+What I focused on today:

+- back on that LeetCode grind